Investigation Discovery (European TV channel)

 Investigation Discovery (abbreviated as ID) is a pay television channel available in several European nations.
 It competes in the same genre as Crime & Investigation Network which is also available in several European nations.
 The ID channel features crime programming, including "missing persons and murder inquiries, cold cases and historical crime," as well as documentaries on forensic investigations.
 One such program is Deadly Women, an investigative series in which former FBI agent and profiler Candice DeLong looks at female killers throughout history.

 Its programming is mainly in English and locally subtitled or dubbed.
 In some countries, the advertisement and the announcements between programs are localized.

 History

-Investigation Discovery became available on cable television in the United States in January 2008.
+The original namesake American channel became available on cable television in the United States in January 2008.
 In Europe, the channel was first made available in the United Kingdom and Ireland.

 Central and Eastern Europe

 The channel launched in Poland, Romania, Hungary and Greece in April 2009, followed by Serbia, Slovenia, Croatia, Bosnia, and Montenegro in May 2009.
 On 28 June 2009 the channel replaced nTalk on the Polish platform N. On 15 July it replaced TVN Lingua on Cyfra+.
 In September 2009, it was announced that the channel would be added to RCS/RDS's offerings.
 The Baltic states followed in August 2009, when it launched on the Latvian Lattelecom platform.